Friday, 9/30/2005

 I might head over to the Oregon Flock & Fiber Festival today, although I realize the dangers of doing so given the state of my stash piggy-bank (see above reference to Silk Garden).

-And I made a small change to Owen Winkler’s Countdown plugin for Wordpress.
+And I made a small change to Owen Winkler’s Countdown plugin for WordPress.
 Countdown does the “present future” list of upcoming events in the right-hand sidebar.
 I’ve added “daily” logic so that an event that spans multiple days, like the Oregon Flock & Fiber Festival or Banned Books Week will show up every day until it’s finished.

 And I do work full time.
 Really!